Team

 Principal Investigator

-Assistant Professor, Department of Orthopaedic Surgery
+Associate Professor, Department of Orthopaedic Surgery

-Assistant Professor, Department of Biomedical Engineering
+Associate Professor, Department of Biomedical Engineering

 Dr. Maerz completed his undergraduate studies in Biomedical Engineering at Lawrence Technological University, followed by his Master’s and doctoral training in Biomedical Engineering at Wayne State University.
 Prior to joining the Orthopaedic Surgery faculty at the University of Michigan, Dr. Maerz was a research engineer and the director of sports medicine research at Beaumont Hospital in Royal Oak, MI and held an Assistant Professor of Orthopaedic Surgery appointment at the Oakland University – William Beaumont School of Medicine.
 Dr. Maerz and his laboratory are part of the Orthopaedic Research Laboratories and the MedSport group at the University of Michigan, and he is interested in basic science, translational, and clinical research focused on sports medicine-related injuries and pathologies.